A Simple Guide to Meditation

 Mental health benefits:

 There are many positive health benefits associated with meditation.
 Some of these include: increased awareness, clarity, compassion, improved focus and a sense of calm.
-According to Headspace, meditation has also been proven to help “psychological symptoms of depression, anxiety, and pain related stress.”
+Meditation has also been proven to help “psychological symptoms of depression, anxiety, and pain related stress,” says Headspace.

 Physical health benefits: